 Treatment was successful until a severe infection at the age of two exacerbated her seizures.
 This affected her ability to function, she lost all of her mobility and she began to aspirate on foods and liquids.
 As a result, she was provided with tube feedings to give her body strength again.
 However, multiple infections followed and she ended up in the PICU clinging to life on an oscillator.
 After 19 days, she pulled through and got to go home for Christmas.
 This was miraculous and brought great joy to the family.
 Lainey is very susceptible to germs and must stay away from large crowds to avoid significant illness.

 The journey ahead promises uncertainty, but one thing is certain: treasuring every moment cuddling this sweet girl and seeing her gorgeous smile is all that matters.
-Sunshine on a Ranney Day is planning to bring a little more sunshine and bright smiles into their home with an extraordinary wheelchair accessible bathroom and bedroom makeover.
-Won’t you join us in supporting this project by coming to the grand reveal!
+Sunshine on a Ranney Day brought a little more sunshine and bright smiles into their home with an extraordinary wheelchair accessible bathroom,bedroom, and therapy room makeover.